Miao Wang Home

 [ Contact ]

-Her clients include Ogilvy, DuPont, Philips, Microsoft Design, Time Inc., Guggenheim Museum, the Criterion Collection, and Vice Media.
-Miao is a recipient of grants and fellowship from the Sundance Institute, the Jerome Foundation, New York State Council on the Arts, the Tribeca Film Institute, Tribeca All Access, IFP Filmmaker's Lab, Independent Film Week, Women Make Movies, and the Flaherty Film Seminar.
+Miao is a recipient of grants and fellowships from Impact Partners, Firelight Media, the Sundance Institute, the Jerome Foundation, New York State Council on the Arts, the Tribeca Film Institute, IFP (now Gotham), the Flaherty Film Seminar, and Women Make Movies.
+She is a member of the Academy of Motion Picture Arts and Sciences.